Leipsoi: Economy

-Local products, namely thyme honey (produced the traditional way), wine, cheese, dairy products (touloumotyri cheese, the local version of mizithra) and grapes.
-Also loom-woven fabrics, carpets and "fookadia" (cloth pouches used to strain cheese).
+Local products include thyme honey (produced the traditional way), wine, cheese, dairy products (touloumotyri cheese, the local version of mizithra), and grapes.
+Other products are loom-woven fabrics, carpets, and "fookadia" (cloth pouches used to strain cheese).

-Moschato Bay in the north on this island has been spoilt by fish farming.
-The water in this bay is often very cloudy with fish farm wastage.
+Moschato Bay in the north of this island has been spoiled by fish farming.
+The water in this bay is often very cloudy with fish farm waste.
 The less protected beaches are not polluted and easily reached by the road network.
 Roads have recently been reconstructed using European Union funding.

 Landmarks

 There are several churches and monasteries scattered around the island dedicated to a multitude of saints.
 These include the church of Aghios Nektarios, built in or about 1980 by father Nikiforos, the parochial priest of Lipsi at the time and a favorite baptistry for the inhabitants of the island.